 Fly the Allergy-Friendly Skies

-Pet dander, mould spores, dust mites and pollen can board your flight on people’s clothes, shoes, hair and luggage.
+Pet dander, spores, and pollen can board your flight on people’s clothes, shoes, hair and luggage.
 To help reduce your exposure, wipe down your tray table, arm rests and window area with cleansing wipes and toss them in a sealable bag.

 The low humidity levels in airplane cabins may cause dehydration, which may irritate your allergies.1 Drink plenty of water to stay hydrated and pack your allergy meds in case your symptoms act up in the air.
 Be sure to keep your medication in its original packaging to avoid hassles with the Transportation Security Administration.2